HarryRos/HarryRos.github.io/_posts/about/2020-08-06-team_player.md

   - Supportive
 ---

-is not simply being member of a team.
+is not simply about being member of a team.

 It is rather being able to function as a part of a greater whole, being able to **communicate effectively** in a technical but also emotional level.